 On April 22 we had a pipe elbow failure in our Emergency Department (ED) causing a significant water leak.
-Crews are assessing the impact and we are in the process of water abatement.
-Our ED is open, but several rooms are currently offline which could increase wait times.
-Some surgeries are also being rescheduled.
+Crews are working hard to repair damage as quickly as possible.
+Our ED is open, but several rooms are currently offline, which can increase wait times.
+Apologies for any inconvenience you may experience.

 We are unfortunately once again facing a critical shortage of IV/IM lorazepam (2mL vials) and down to a limited supply (~2 weeks).
 We will be implementing an EPIC alert but wanted to also notify you directly due to the far reaching nature of this shortage.